ibrahim-59/movies_app/README.md

 # movies_app
-this app contain of four screens
+this app contain of four screens ( using clean architecture and Bloc state management)

 ## first Screen
 1- Now playing movies